Knowing About the Quality of Data Products¶

 Access the quality tab on the Data Product details page¶

 Navigate to the Data Product details page and click on the 'Quality' tab.
-The Accuracy section opens by default, displaying quality checks applied to the dataset.
-For example, it indicates that the average length of the 'country' column is over six characters, confirming 100% accuracy.
+The Accuracy section displays quality checks applied to the dataset.
+Example: country column has an average length over 6 characters = ✅ 100% accuracy

 Understand the completeness of the data¶